-Individuals who are deployed while US military forces are involved in hostile activities, will be handled on a case-by-case basis.
+Individuals who are deployed, while US military forces are involved in hostile activities, will be handled on a case-by-case basis.
 The certificant is to contact the ACI to inform them of the military status and the proposed duration and should present a copy of his/her military assignment.

-The general policy is: the person who will be on active duty within 60 days of date of the actual deadline for renewal, the recertification deadline be postponed until 180 days after discharge from their active duty or return to their standard responsibilities.
+The general policy is a person who will be on active duty within 60 days of date of the actual deadline for their renewal will have their recertification deadline postponed until 180 days after discharge from their active duty or return to their standard responsibilities.
 If the certificant will not be performing his military assignment in the HTM field, the certification(s) should be placed on leave of absence until the certificant is released from his/her assignment and back to working in the field.
 ACI would then work with the certificant to determine what information is needed to continue to keep the certification active.